In China, the market for prepared dishes is flourishing.

 The number of company registrations increased by 75% compared to 2016, and 1.7 million products were sold during Double Eleven that year.

 The industry structure of self-heating hot pot products is relatively concentrated.
 Among the traditional leaders, there are Haidilao, Dalongyi, Xiaolongkan, and Dezhuang quickly entered the game relying on their main business experience.
 Snack manufacturers such as three squirrels, Liangpinpu, and Baicaowei also joined the battle.

-Chinese demand for a healthy transformation of prepared dishes
+Chinese demand a healthy transformation of prepared dishes

 Undoubtedly, in recent years, as Chinese people pay more and more attention to a healthy diet, instant noodles are also facing the need for transformation and upgrading.
 High-end prepared dishes emerged in this context.
 Take “Ramen Talk” as an example.
 Compared to traditional instant noodles, “Ramen Talk” focuses on “high-end and healthy convenience food”.
-For its classic tonkatsu ramen uses semi-dried fresh noodles, with barbecued pork, mochi, fungus, green onion, and the refined soup base are designed to allow consumers to cook delicious Japanese ramen at home without going to a ramen restaurant.
+Its classic tonkatsu ramen uses semi-dried fresh noodles, with barbecued pork, mochi, fungus, and green onion, and the refined soup base is designed to allow consumers to cook delicious Japanese ramen at home without going to a ramen restaurant.

 In recent years, high-end noodles also contribute most of the revenue to instant noodle companies.
 In March 2020, Hong Kong stocks Master Kong Holdings released its 2019 performance report.
 The report shows that for the whole year of 2019, Master Kong achieved revenue of 61.978 billion yuan, with an increase of 2.13% year-on-year; net profit was 3.331 billion yuan, an increase of 35.2% year-on-year.